'A precious soul': Mother of man killed in random shootings speaks from hospital

 Hathcock grew up as a "typical boy" in a large family, Clapp said.
 He was "smart and crafty" and loved playing in the dirt, which later grew into a passion for construction and work as a skilled mason, she said.

-He came to Tulsa about six months ago to find work after spending most of his life around Wyandotte, Miami and Joplin, Missouri, she said, and he loved the library.
-He'd often use computers at libraries to communicate, sending messages to family and friends, or look for jobs, Clapp said.
+He came to Tulsa about six months ago to find work after spending most of his life around Wyandotte and Miami, Oklahoma, and Joplin, Missouri, she said, and he loved the library.
+He'd often use computers at libraries to communicate, sending messages to family and friends, or to look for jobs, Clapp said.

 Hathcock's "little bit of a troubled past" stemmed from a struggle with depression that grew as he did.